MathDial: A Dialogue Tutoring Dataset with Rich Pedagogical Properties Grounded in Math Reasoning Problems: Problem and confusion selection

-We follow the GSM8k reasoning format and prompt InstructGPT with a 2-shot prompt.
+While the problems in GSM8k are simple enough to be understood quickly by teachers, they remain challenging for students, who among others have to deal with equations or percentages.
+We follow the GSM8k reasoning format and prompt ChatGPT (\texttt{gpt-3.5-turbo}) with a 2-shot prompt.
 Given a prompt and a math word problem, we sample $n$ reasoning paths $r_i$ solutions from the model.
 We parse the first numerical answer $a_i$ after the model generated "\#\#\#\#" which represents the final result.
 Most of the generated outputs have this format and we discard all generations not following it.
 We sample $N=50$ reasoning path candidates using the same settings as suggested by \cite{wang2022self}.
 After sampling multiple reasoning pairs and corresponding answer pairs $(r_i, a_i)$ we use a majority vote over $a_i$ which does not lead to a ground truth answer $a$: $\arg\max_{a} \sum_{i=1}^{n} \mathbbm{1}(a_i \neq a)$.
 We select problems with at most four solution steps.
 Since our initial experiments show the occurence of rounding errors, which related work finds to be more common in LLMs than humans \cite{frieder2023mathematical}, we limit them by discarding confusions that are within $0.1$ of the original solution.
 Moreover, to filter out other simple calculation errors which are not interesting from a learning standpoint we parse all the intermediate equations which are in the format $<< a\ \times\ b\ =\ c>>$ and use a calculator to check for inconsistencies.

 The full prompt used is:

 \texttt{Q: Natalia sold clips to 48 of her friends in April, and then she sold half as many clips in May.
 How many clips did Natalia sell altogether in April and May?}

 \texttt{A: Natalia sold 48/2 = \textless\textless48/2=24\textgreater\textgreater24 clips in May.
 Natalia sold 48+24 = \textless\textless48+24=72\textgreater\textgreater72 clips altogether in April and May. \#\#\#\# 72}